souzamonteiro/MaiaAssembler/README.md

 # MaiaAssembler
-MaiaScript assembler for the WebAssembly language
+MaiaScript assembler for the WebAssembly language.